Trans-Arabian Pipeline

-The Trans-Arabian Pipeline (Tapline), was an oil pipeline from Qaisumah in Saudi Arabia to Sidon in Lebanon, active between 1950–1976.
+The Trans-Arabian Pipeline (Tapline), was an oil pipeline from Qaisumah in Saudi Arabia to Sidon in Lebanon, active 1950–1976.
 In its heyday, it was an important factor in the global trade of petroleum, as well as in American–Middle Eastern political relations, while locally helping with the economic development of Lebanon.
+The pipeline was built and operated by the Trans-Arabian Pipeline Company, now a fully owned subsidiary of Aramco.
+It largely ceased functioning in 1983 and completely stopped operating in 1990.